CharlesLiaoO/QtcWd/ReadMe.md

 ## Build and run environment:
 Tested run in:
 - Qtc 13.0.2.
+OK.
-Known issue: Qtc 13.0.2 in linux mint: cannot open project to current qtc (attach to specific pid)
+- Qtc 12.0.2.
+Need to modify the code (just search "12.0.2" in project).
+Known issue: Qtc 12.0.2 in linux mint: cannot open project to current qtc (attach to specific pid)

 Tested build environment:
 - Windows: Qt 5.12.12 MSVC2017 32bit.
 Not supported by Qt 5.12.12 MinWG 7.3 because this MinWG does not implement the used API `GetModuleFileNameEx`.